Guide to Mammography Systems – How to Pick a System

 Same goes for printers –they can be any brand.
 The most important is that they need to print in excellent quality, to not lose precision of the images.
 Not all printers can do proper mammogram printing in adequate resolution, so make sure you get the right one.

 As mammograms need to be of very high quality to detect the small changes in the tissue, it is also necessary to have monitors with excellent definition.
 Furthermore, you need dual monitors, as a standard examination can provide up to 6 images.
-A monitor is usually 5 mega pixel (mp).
-Some of our customers are fine using 3 mp, but we do recommend 5 mp or more, to meet the standard of 50 micron per pixel.

 Maintenance and Installation – Do’s and Don’ts